o5u3/Roblox-Font-Changer/README.md

   No, this only focuses on the Roblox directory and the folder with RoFont.

 ## Will this work with Bloxstrap?
   Yes, if you wanted to change your Roblox font for the NORMAL Roblox you would have to uninstall Bloxstrap.
+However, Bloxstrap already has this feature so RoFont is mainly intended for the normal Roblox client.

 ## Technical Support
 - Visit the [Discord](https://discord.gg/CZUfHYHtZr) server for support.